Warriors (Gary Numan album): Recording the album

-For the recording of the album, Numan retained drummer Cedric Sharpley, keyboardist Chris Payne, and guitarist Russell Bell, all of whom had played on his studio albums and tours since 1979.
+For the recording of the album, Numan retained drummer Cedric Sharpley, keyboardist Chris Payne, and guitarist Rrussell Bell, all of whom had played on his studio albums and tours since 1979.
 Pino Palladino, the bassist on Numan's previous album I, Assassin (1982), was unable to return for Warriors.
 At Palladino's suggestion, Numan recruited Joe Hubbard as a replacement.
 Bill Nelson played guitars during the recording of Warriors, giving them more prominence than they had been allowed on I, Assassin (1982).
 Numan asked Dick Morrissey to be the saxophonist on the album, as he admired his work on the film score for Blade Runner (1982).
 Numan later described Morrissey as "brilliant, a musical genius.
 First take, perfect, not a single note wrong."
 Ultimately, Morrissey would contribute to five Numan albums, from 1983 to 1991.
-Female backing vocals were also introduced to the Numan sound on Warriors, provided by Tracy Ackerman.
+Female backing vocals were also introduced to the Numan sound on Warriors, provided by Tracy Ackerman of the English jazz-funk band Shakatak.
+(Numan later formed the duo Sharpe & Numan with Shakatak's Bill Sharpe.)

 Unfortunately, Numan and Bill Nelson quarrelled during the Warriors recording sessions; both artists had different ideas as to how the album should sound, and differing philosophies on music in general.
 Numan later recalled:

 The relationship between Numan and Nelson deteriorated to the point that Numan "would go out and play pool" while Nelson worked in the studio.
 Numan ultimately disliked Nelson's mix of Warriors (finding it "too tinny"), and so he remixed the album and made changes to the track listing: both "My Car Slides" and "Poetry and Power" were relegated to B-side status (their place on the album being taken by other tracks), and "Sister Surprise" and "The Tick Tock Man" were almost completely re-recorded.
 Nelson asked not to be credited on the final album, although he is credited on the label.
 Numan later conceded that Nelson "did a lot of very inventive things on [Warriors] which, because of our differences, I failed to fully appreciate at the time.
 To be with him in a room when he was playing guitar was an honour.
 I would just sit back and listen and all my antagonism would float away."